 Tools like Qt Creator and the Qt Designer accelerate development through visual design, code completion, and integrated debugging.
 These tools shorten the learning curve and help teams deliver faster.

-QML for declarative UI design"Teams migrating to Qt often report up to 30% reduction in UI development time."
+"Teams migrating to Qt often report up to 30% reduction in UI development time."

 For a deeper dive into how Qt accelerates development, see Does Qt Creator Accelerate Your Time-to-Market?
 Discover the Facts.